Welcome to MB Lawyers, Hertfordshire

 You have rights to complain about your bill and in certain claims and you may be able to object to your bill by applying to a court for an assessment of the bill under Part 111 of the Solicitors Act 1974.

-What should you do with this information?
+What should you do with this document?

 PRICING POLICY